| 6.3.2 Buried (or layered): [See Figure (d)] The rhizome is buried in a damp place, horizontally or

 the clump to provide mechanical support as well as nourishment (Gautam,

-iii) All culms older than 4 years should be removed.
+1988). iii) All culms older than 4 years should be removed. iv) Culms should never become so overcrowded that they

 touch one another at the base.
 There must be sufficient space between them to

-v) The culms should not be cut lower than the first node
+allow movement of the cutting instrument (Sharma, 1988). v) The culms should not be cut lower than the first node

 above ground level, to ensure that the rhizome is not damaged and not higher